peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # 2. uasyncio

 The asyncio concept is of cooperative multi-tasking based on coroutines (coros).
-A coro is similar to a function, but is intended to run concurrently with other coros.
+A coro is similar to a function but is intended to run concurrently with other coros.
 The illusion of concurrency is achieved by periodically yielding to the scheduler, enabling other coros to be scheduled.